 Accreditation to the Primary and Community Healthcare Standards is voluntary.
 In some circumstances, a healthcare service may be required to be accredited to the Standards to satisfy contractual, regulatory or licencing requirements.

 Assessment to the Primary and Community Healthcare Standards involves a number of steps, conducted by an accrediting agency approved by the Commission.
 Once the healthcare service has entered into a contractual arrangement with the accrediting agency of choice, the assessment process will generally involve:

 |The healthcare service may apply to the nominated accrediting agency for relevant actions to be rated ‘not applicable’ at assessment.

-- Initial assessment – using the selected model of assessment, the accrediting agency will:
+Using the selected model of assessment, the accrediting agency will:

-- Remediation period – where relevant actions assessed have been rated ‘not met’, the healthcare service will be given 60 business days to implement changes to demonstrate they have met the requirements of the specified actions.
+|Where relevant actions assessed have been rated ‘not met’, the healthcare service will be given 60 business days to implement changes to demonstrate they have met the requirements of the specified actions.

-- Final assessment – the accrediting agency will conduct a final assessment within 65 business days of the Initial Assessment, using the selected model of assessment, to determine if actions rated ‘not met’ have been remediated, as well as whether any improvements have been made to actions rated ‘met with recommendations’.
+|The accrediting agency will conduct a final assessment within 65 business days of the Initial Assessment, using the selected model of assessment, to determine if actions rated ‘not met’ have been remediated, as well as whether any improvements have been made to actions rated ‘met with recommendations’.

-- Determination of accreditation – the accrediting agency will determine whether the healthcare service has satisfied the requirements of the assessment.
+|The accrediting agency will determine whether the healthcare service has satisfied the requirements of the assessment.
 The healthcare service will be awarded accreditation if all relevant actions in the Primary and Community Healthcare Standards are rated as ‘met’ or ‘met with recommendations’.
 The period of accreditation awarded will be dependent on the model of assessment used.

 Detailed information about how assessments are conducted, rules and policies that apply are outlined in the following section.